Paradigm4/scidb-dashboard/README.md

 # scidb-dashboard
-Dashboard for visualizing data-skew in SciDB arrays

-The dashboard allows the end-user to visualize the SciDB array distribution across instances through a simple user-interface.
-The dashboard also outputs the array-size in human readable format.
+Dashboard for visualizing SciDB array distribution across instances.
+The dashboard also outputs the array-size on disk in human readable format.

 The say a picture is worth a thousand words, so here a few thousands words about the UI.